Radiologic technologist training at Mayo Clinic

 Once a year, students are required to travel at their own expense to an educational campus in Minnesota to participate in the Minnesota Society of Radiologic Technologists' Student Knowledge Bowl.
 Carpooling is encouraged.

-Students are also responsible for their living accommodations and transportation.
+Students are responsible for their living accommodations and transportation.
 However, these expenses are considered for purposes of processing financial aid, where applicable.

-Tuition for certificate or USF enrollment
+Tuition for certificate or University of Souix Falls (USF) enrollment

 Tuition for UMR enrollment